Mantra: Namokar

+balance and activate your energy centers.

 Universal compassion

 Pratikraman also contains the following prayer:

 Forgiveness

 Forgiveness is one of the main virtues Jains cultivate.
 Kṣamāpanā, or supreme forgiveness, forms part of one of the ten characteristics of dharma.
 In the pratikramana prayer, Jains repeatedly seek forgiveness from various creatures—even from ekindriyas or single sensed beings like plants and microorganisms that they may have harmed while eating and doing routine activities.
 Forgiveness is asked by uttering the phrase, Micchāmi dukkaḍaṃ.
 Micchāmi dukkaḍaṃ is a Prakrit phrase literally meaning "may all the evil that has been done be fruitless."

 In their daily prayers and samayika, Jains recite the following Iryavahi sutra in Prakrit, seeking forgiveness from literally all creatures while involved in routine activities:

 May you, O Revered One, voluntarily permit me.
 I would like to confess my sinful acts committed while walking.
 I honour your permission.
 I desire to absolve myself of the sinful acts by confessing them.
 I seek forgiveness from all those living beings which I may have tortured while walking, coming and going, treading on a living organism, seeds, green grass, dew drops, ant hills, moss, live water, live earth, spider web and others.
 I seek forgiveness from all these living beings, be they one sensed, two sensed, three sensed, four sensed or five sensed, which I may have kicked, covered with dust, rubbed with earth, collided with other, turned upside down, tormented, frightened, shifted from one place to another or killed and deprived them of their lives.
 (By confessing) may I be absolved of all these sins.